-Bre joined the Columbia Athletic team in 2008 as a personal trainer after graduating with a Bachelor’s degree in Exercise Science from Central Washington University.
-Her passion for the athletic club industry and love for children eventually lead her to Program Coordinator.
-While she still trains and teaches, she’s found a new passion by working with youth and creating new and fun ways to keep them entertained and active while at the club.
-In her free time, Bre enjoys running, hiking with her dog, Seahawks football, and spending time with family and friends.
+Bre joined Columbia Athletic Club in 2008 as a personal trainer after graduating with a Bachelor’s degree in Exercise Science from Central Washington University.
+Her passion for the industry eventually lead her to Program Director and currently Group Exercise Director and Operations Director.
+While she still actively trains and teaches, Bre very much enjoys working with her teams to create the very best member experience at CAC!
+In her free time, Bre enjoys running, hiking, snowshoeing, being outside, good wine/beer/food and spending time with her family and friends

 Drew Whorley earned his B.A. in Commercial Recreation at the University of North Carolina at Wilmington, where he swam competitively for four years and also coached for two seasons.
 Since moving to the Northwest in 1998 he has served as the Head Coach for the Jackson High School swim team and lead them to be State Championships in 2013 and 2014.
 Drew has been with the company since 2002 and brings over 25 years of experience in Aquatics to Columbia.
 In lieu of what used to be “free time” he now has three beautiful daughters.